autognc/ravenML-train-plugins/rmltraintfbbox/README.md

 # rmltraintfbbox
 This plugin is used to interface with the tensorflow object detection api.
 It's main use is to train bounding box models on datasets created using the tfrecord plugin.

 ## Setup
-To install cd into the same directory as this ReadME and follow these commands:
+To install move into the rmltraintfbbox and follow these commands:

 1. Activate RavenML:
 ```bash
 conda activate ravenml